cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes did not respond immediately.
 Instead, he walked to the window, staring out at the rain-soaked streets.
 "A name caught my attention.
 I recall reading it in connection with a military scandal some months ago.
 A man of questionable integrity, if memory serves."

 Holmes tapped his fingers against the armrest, eyes narrowing slightly.
 "You may expect us at Blackwood Manor tomorrow.
-The chest will be found," he said simply.
+The chest will be found," he remarked simply.
 Lady Blackwood exhaled slowly, her fingers tightening around the reticule in her lap.
 I watching the exchange, could not help but feel a familiar stirring of anticipation.
-The game was afoot.
+The investigation had begun.

 ## Chapter 2: The Lieutenant's Secrets